 Checklist for an Effective Transfer Tooling Procedure

 Not all tooling transfers are the same.
 Be as thorough as possible, and be sure to speak with your transfer partnering company about any materials they may need.
 Additionally, consult with your previous provider about any proprietary info and materials that they must include in the transfer.
 This checklist will help to ensure nothing gets missed in the transfer between providers.
+You can download a checklist for your own records by clicking here!

 ☐ Complete tool drawings